IamnotTanzania/Code-list/iwanttobeamillionaire.md

 □ □ □ □

-Don't worry, only 200K Drachmas on the line.
-You should just walk awau
+Don't worry, only 200K Drachmas are on the line.
+You should just walk away

 GPT: NO!!!
 Card 2, final answer.